tldr-pages/tldr/pages/common/phing.md

 `phing -f {{path/to/build.xml}} {{task_name}}`

-- Specify a log file for output:
+- Specify a log file to output to:

 `phing -b {{path/to/log_file}} {{task_name}}`